Shiga Kogen Ski and Snowboard Terrain

 Interconnected Ski Areas

-Myoko Kogen) in that many of the resorts are inter-connected via the lifts and slopes.
-Fifteen of the ski resorts at the north-eastern end of Shiga Kogen (the left hand side of the trail map) are inter-connected.
-This includes the large Yakebitaiyama ski area,
+Myoko Kogen in that many of the resorts are inter-connected via the lifts and slopes.
+Fifteen of the ski resorts at the north-eastern end of Shiga Kogen are inter-connected.
+This includes the large

 Okushiga Kogen and the Ichinose areas, and many visitors to Shiga Kogen may not venture past these fifteen resorts.

-To get to the ski resorts on the right hand side of the map, you’ll need to catch a free shuttle bus, which takes about an hour from one end of Shiga Kogen to the other.
-These resorts are only partially inter-connected.
+To get to the ski resorts at the southern end, you’ll need to catch a free shuttle bus, which takes about an hour from one end of Shiga Kogen to the other.
+These southern resorts are only partially inter-connected.
 Yokoteyama is connected to Shibutoge, but there’s only a one-way connection with Kumanoyu.

 It’s easy to navigate between the areas because there is lots of English signage, but the transitions are a bit clunky in places.
 Sometimes there are flat spots as well as up uphill sections to get to another area (e.g. between Yakebi and Okushiga, between Ichinose and Terakoya, and the bridges over the road).
-In general there is a lot of skating, poling, or walking required at Shiga Kogen.
+There can be lot of skating, poling, or walking required at Shiga Kogen when transitioning between zones.

 Shiga Kogen Ski Areas – Northern End